lanl-aea/turbo-turtle/docs/gui.rst

 Turbo-Turtle's Abaqus python package can be imported into your own custom Abaqus python scripts should you wish to use the internal API rather than running turbo-turtle via command line.
-The :ref:`print_abaqus_path_cli` documentation describes how to retrieve the absolute path to your locally installed Abaqus python package.
+The :ref:`print_abaqus_path_cli` documentation describes how to retrieve the absolute path to Turbo-Turtle's Abaqus Python compatible package.

 Directory Structure
 ===================